 "In my opinion this book is 10/10...Thank’s Bruce for a valuable resource! ... this book was a very good refresher and clearly explained..."

 Bruce Smith was born in Bethnal Green, East London.
-His first computer was an AIM 65 quickly followed by an Acorn Atom.
-With the arrival of the BBC Micro his first magazine work was published and he started to write for a variety of computer publications including Computing Today and Acorn User.
-A number of book contracts followed, which then encouraged him to pursue this career professionally and over the next twenty years lead to over 100 published titles, many translated into other languages including Japanese, Italian, Dutch and French (and most recently, Russian).
+His first computer was an AIM 65, quickly followed by an Acorn Atom.
+With the arrival of the BBC Micro, his first magazine work ensured he started to write for various computer publications, including Computing Today and Acorn User.
+Several book contracts followed, which then encouraged him to pursue this career professionally.
+Over the next twenty years lead to over 100 published titles; many translated into other languages, including Japanese, Italian, Dutch and French (and most recently, Russian).
 His publishers included BBC, Virgin Books, Rough Guides, Collins and Headline.

-A number of business publishing ventures included the first football business magazine – Football Decision, Non League Football Monthly, and Stadium & Arena Management magazine (SAM).
-The latter soon became the most popular pan-global magazine for decision makers in the industry.
-Using knowledge gained from close contacts in the industry Bruce traveled the world promoting the publication and undertaking a variety of consultancy roles.
+Several business publishing ventures included the first football business magazine – Football Decision, Non-League Football Monthly, and Stadium & Arena Management magazine (SAM).
+The latter soon became the most popular pan-global magazine for decision-makers in the industry.
+Using knowledge gained from close contacts in the sector, Bruce travelled the world promoting the publication and undertaking various consultancy roles.
 He designed the waste infrastructure at Arsenal’s Emirates Stadium and also provided consultancy services to The FA during the design and re-building of Wembley Stadium.

-Currently living in Sydney he is married and has four children.
+Currently living in Sydney, Bruce is married and has four children.